* Important *

-Now that you have a better understanding of the Table of Posts, the next step is to learn how to edit and delete WordPress posts.
+Now that you have a better understanding of the WordPress Table of Posts, the next step is to learn how to edit and delete your posts in WordPress.

-This is the end of section one of this tutorial.
+This is the end of section 1 of this tutorial.

 - WordPress Pages & Posts

-- Web Site Traffic Blueprint Part 4 – How To Turn Your WordPress Web Site Into An Automated Traffic Generation Machine
+- Website Traffic Blueprint Part Four – Learn How To Turn Your WordPress Web Site Into An Automated Web Traffic Machine